Linkurious/lke-plugin-image-export/README.md

 - **Background:** You can chose to export the background of the visualization or to export it with a transparent background in order to put it on your own custom background.
 - **Export size:**
   - **Full-size:** You can chose to export the whole graph at the detalization level that you are currently seeing on the screen.
   - **Pre-defined sizes** - you can also go for the pre-defined document sizes (for instance, for printing) and _fit_ your visualisation into it, using panning and zooming.
-You have a selection of popular document sizes, from A3 to letterhead.
+If you are aming at embedding your exported images into presentations, please refer to the [pre-defined PowerPoint slide sizes](https://support.microsoft.com/en-us/office/change-the-size-of-your-slides-040a811c-be43-40b9-8d04-0de5ed79987e) - for the modern system that would be `Widescreen`.
+For printing, you have a selection of popular document sizes, from A3 to letterhead.
+It is preferrable to use SVG file format for printing, as it is vectorial and will produce higher quality prints.
 Note that if you select the pre-defined document size, the parts of the graph that are not fitting into it, will be clipped.

 ## Full-size export